 The minor Vienna sausages

-…and then there are a bunch of other varieties you may find on the menu, none of which I’ve tried so I’m guessing a bit here.
+…and then we have a bunch of other varieties you may find on the menu, none of which I’ve tried so I’m guessing a bit here.
 For example:

-Waldviertler: the Waldviertel is a lowland region, somewhat to the northwest of Vienna, with a harsh climate and good beer.
-A Waldviertler is someone from that area, but also a darker, thick-skinned, smoked sausage.
+- Waldviertler: the Waldviertel lowland region of Austria lies somewhat to the northwest of Vienna and enjoys a reputation for good beer and a harsh climate.
+A Waldviertler is someone from that area, but also a darker, thick-skinned, smoked sausage

 Condiments and more